use-inkubator/Ecosystem-Grants/applications/Solink.md

 Please provide the following:

 Solink is a dApp Template using a Solidity frontend library with an ink! contract that has the Solidity ABI enabled.
-- A brief description of your project.

-This project provides a production-ready template that bridges the Polkadot and Ethereum ecosystems by showcasing ink! contracts with Solidity ABI compatibility.
+Solink provides a production-ready template that bridges the Polkadot and Ethereum ecosystems by showcasing ink! contracts with Solidity ABI compatibility.
 Developers can leverage familiar Ethereum tools (MetaMask, Wagmi, ethers.js) while deploying on Substrate-based chains, combining the best of both worlds - Ethereum's mature tooling ecosystem with Polkadot's superior performance and lower costs.
-- An indication of how your project relates to ink! ecosystem.

-This project directly showcases ink! v6's Solidity ABI compatibility feature, one of the ecosystem's most significant interoperability advancements.
+Solink directly showcases ink! v6's Solidity ABI compatibility feature, one of the ecosystem's most significant interoperability advancements.
 By providing a complete dApp template that integrates ink! contracts with Ethereum tooling (MetaMask, Wagmi, ethers.js), it serves as both a reference implementation and developer onboarding tool for the ink! community.
 The template leverages core ink! infrastructure including cargo-contract and the latest ABI generation capabilities, while demonstrating how ink! contracts can seamlessly bridge Substrate and Ethereum ecosystems.
 This directly supports ink!'s strategic vision of unifying blockchain development experiences and helps validate the practical applications of ink!'s cross-chain compatibility features.

-- Choosen project idea category or your alternative category with explanation of its importance Infrastructure.
+####Category Choice & Its Importance
+Infrastructure.
 The dapp provides essential developer tooling that improves the ink! ecosystem's integration capabilities.
 By creating a comprehensive template that bridges ink! contracts with Ethereum's mature frontend ecosystem (MetaMask, Wagmi, ethers.js), it serves as foundational infrastructure that enables developers to leverage familiar tools while building on Substrate chains.
 This infrastructure is critically important because it reduces adoption barriers, accelerates development time, and demonstrates the practical value of ink!'s Solidity ABI compatibility feature - ultimately expanding the developer base by making ink! accessible to the large Ethereum developer community through familiar tooling patterns.

-- An indication of why your team is interested in creating this project.
+#### Team's Motivation

 As members of the Kisumu Polkadot Community with recent intensive training in Rust and ink! through Polkadot Africa, our team combines diverse expertise in software engineering, design, and product management.
 Having experienced the learning curve firsthand, we're uniquely positioned to understand the challenges developers face when transitioning to ink! from other ecosystems.
 This project directly aligns with our mission to significantly improve developer experience by creating infrastructure that reduces learning barriers and development friction.
 Our goal is to leverage familiar Ethereum tooling patterns to make ink! more accessible, ultimately accelerating ecosystem adoption and empowering developers to build robust applications more efficiently.